Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Randomness is Necessary (And Powerful)

 \begin{proof} See p. $51$--$52$ in \cite{Vad12}. \end{proof}

-0.2 cm As can be seen from Proposition \ref{proposition1}, one way to resolve the conjecture of $\mathcal{P}=\mathcal{BPP}$ is the following: First show that the number of random bits for any $\mathcal{BPP}$ algorithm can be reduced from poly$(n)$ to $O(\log n)$, and then eliminate the randomness entirely by enumeration.
+0.2 cm As can be seen from Proposition \ref{proposition1}, one way to resolve the conjecture of is as follows: first show that the number of random bits used by any $\mathcal{BPP}$ algorithm can be reduced from polynomially many (poly$(n)$) to $O(\log n)$, and then eliminate randomness entirely by enumeration.

-0.2 cm We are at a point to give a proof of Theorem \ref{theorem1.8} naturally.
+0.2 cm We are now ready to prove Theorem \ref{theorem1.8}.

-0.2 cm {\em Proof of Theorem \ref{theorem1.8}.} We show Theorem \ref{theorem1.8} by contradiction.
-Suppose now that a probabilistic algorithm for the language $L_d$ uses only $O(\log n)$ random bits, then by Proposition \ref{proposition1}, we can deduce that which contradicts Theorem \ref{theorem1.1}, and thus the proof is completed. \Q.E.D
+0.2 cm {\em Proof of Theorem \ref{theorem1.8}.} We proceed by contradiction.
+Suppose that a probabilistic algorithm for the language $L_d$ uses only $O(\log n)$ random bits.
+Then, by Proposition \ref{proposition1}, we would have which contradicts Theorem \ref{theorem1.1}.
+This completes the proof. \Q.E.D

 0.3 cm